Embracing the Internet of Things to tackle the ghost net phenomenon in our oceans.

-Ghost nets are parts of fishing nets that have been lost or abandoned in the sea by fishermen.
-Due to legal hurdles this activity is rarely punishable.
-Ghost nets carry on trapping fish and cetacea before breaking into thousands of pieces to become part of the plastic soup floating in our oceans.
-Every time a tuna seining boat deploys its net it breaks and rags are abandoned in the sea.
+Ghost nets are fishing nets that have been abandoned in the ocean by fishermen.
+They often entangle cetacea before breaking into thousands of pieces and becoming part of the plastic soup floating in our oceans.

-Remora is a system geared towards industrial fishing that helps fishermen fix the net and NGO’s recover the lost pieces for recycling.
+Remora is a system geared towards industrial fishing that helps fishermen to repair broken nets and NGO’s to find and retrieve ghost nets drifting in the sea.
 The RFID tags are unobtrusive devices with printed electronics installed during the manufacturing of the net.
-The app provides information to understand incidents in the net and take actions to repair it or find the lost parts.
+The app provides information to understand incidents in the fishing gear and take actions to tackle the problem.

 Dezeen, Gizmodo UK, El Confidencial (Spanish), BBC, Take Part, International Business Times, Gizmodo Spain (Spanish), Indesign (Spanish), OEPM (Spanish Pattent office), Archipanic, care2, treehugger, RESET, Elisava, Tuexperto.com, ETSID, Punta FIna News, Allrs, EIIC, Earth Island Journal, RFID Journal.